blitzchain/docs/index.md

 ---
-layout: default
+layout: home
 title: Documentation
 permalink: /
 ---

 Documentation
-Welcome to Pusher.
+Welcome to Blitzchain.
 Our hosted APIs are flexible, scalable, and easy to integrate.
 Get to know our products by getting started or exploring our API documentation.

 <a href="sdks/">SDKs</a>